jvvtt/a2gMeasurements/docs/QuickStart.md

 ## Run the software

-For the Manifold:
+### For the Manifold:

 * In the terminal where you have previously activated the python environment, set the current directory to the `a2gMeasurements` folder
 * Write `python drone_main.py`
 * When asked `GND IP addr is 192.168.0.124?` choose with the arrow keys `Yes` if that is the case or `No` otherwise, and press `ENTER`.
 If you choose `No`, you will have to enter the ground IP address *in the correct format* (i.e. `[0-255].[0-255].[0-255].[0-255]`)
 * When asked `GPS at DRONE is going to be used?` choose accordingly and press `ENTER`.
 If `Yes`, then enter the heading offset of the baseline between the two antennas in the proper format (i.e. `[0-360]`).
 If there is no offset or only one antenna is used, write `0` and press `ENTER`
 * When asked `Gimbal at DRONE is going to be used?` choose accordingly and press `ENTER`
 * When asked `RFSoC at DRONE is going to be used?` choose accordingly but *DO NOT* press `ENTER` yet.
 First you need to run the software on the ground node (Raspberry).

+!!! success "When should I press enter?"
-Down below, it will be highlighted when you can press `ENTER`, after you have follow some steps in the ground node (Raspberry)
+Down below in this guide, it will be highlighted when you can press `ENTER`.

-For the Raspberry:
+### For the Raspberry:

 Choose how to execute the software: through the command line or by using a python IDE like Visual Studio Code (recommended as from there you will be able to modify, debug, source control, and run the software).